trojanspike/qbian/README.md

 * qbian-kodi : Kodi player with user auto login to kodi
 * qbian-lightdm	:	debian display manager

+#### Known issues
+* When kpartx is ran it might auto mount which will cause the cli to exit on an error.

 #### TODO:

 - [ ] Output stdout to log file /imageName/output.log